HQ (video game): HQ Trivia

-HQ Trivia took the form of a live trivia game, which usually airs daily at 9 pm US Eastern Time.
+HQ Trivia took the form of a live trivia game, which usually aired daily at 9 pm US Eastern Time.
 On Fridays, the game's format shifted for HQ Tunes, until that game ceased in February 2020.
 In 2018, the app broadcast games in Germany, Australia, and the UK.
 However, international games were discontinued shortly afterward.

 The host asks a series of increasingly difficult multiple choice questions, each with three possible answers.
 Players who choose the correct answer within the 10-second limit earn points and move on; the rest are eliminated.
 Any question that eliminates the majority of players is deemed a "savage question".
 In the usual case that multiple people correctly answer all the questions, the prize is split between all the respective winners.
 As of March 2020, the prize for games had ranges from $5 to $400,000 in addition to a points jackpot that was also split evenly amongst the winners.
 Players can purchase "Extra Lives" – or earn them through gameplay or by inviting additional players – and are able to use up to three to return to the game after being eliminated.
 In addition, players can earn "Erasers" by playing two other nearby HQ Trivia players to eliminate one of the wrong answers to a question.

 HQ Trivia partnered with Nike, Wendy's, Warner Bros. and other organizations to promote products and movies such as Rampage, Fantastic Beasts: The Crimes of Grindelwald, Ready Player One, and The Lego Movie 2.
 Special modes of gameplay included formats such as "Winner Takes All" and "The 100".

 In May 2019, the game began offering prize money (later, game "Coins") to those who correctly answer specific questions within the game, rather than only those who correctly answered all the questions.
 The number of questions for the 9 pm ET shows were also increased and the prize pots for those shows were increased to accommodate this.

 Additional modifications to the game included a format change in which the game ran over the course of a shorter "season" played over several days or weeks.
 In each season, players could level up via point accumulation to gain special advantages in all game modes (except HQX) such as bonus strikes in Words and Free-Passes for questions in Trivia, Sports, and Tunes.
 Also, a mini-game called Daily Challenge offered 12-question (non-hosted) rounds which could be played when none of the main games were in progress.
 Each challenge question answered correctly was worth 250 points, added to the player's current score.
 At the end of each mini-game, the player was shown their accumulated points towards leveling up and was rewarded with game coins to purchase Extra Lives, Erasers, and Point Multipliers for Trivia, Sports, Words, and Tunes in addition to Super Spins which were only playable in Words.
 Once a season ended, all players' scores reset to Level 0 for the next season which started the following day, though game coins (and items purchased with them) remained.